Everything You Need to Know About Vientiane (For Travelers Who Keep Coming Back)

 Vientiane runs on three currencies: Lao Kip (LAK), Thai Baht (THB), and US Dollars (USD).
 You'll get the best rate paying in Kip.

-Exchange at banks or BCEL booths — avoid money changers near tourist sites.
+Exchange at banks or BCEL booths, and skip the money changers near tourist sites.
 ATMs dispense Kip with a 20,000 LAK ($1) fee per withdrawal.
-BCEL ATMs have the highest limits (2,000,000 LAK).
+BCEL ATMs carry the highest limits (2,000,000 LAK).

 Conversion: roughly 20,000 LAK = $1 USD.